Things to do and places to go....

 Seeking Adventure

-• The Big Swing in Graskop – Freefall 70 meters into a gorge at speeds of up to 140 km/h — not for the faint-hearted!
+• Take on the Graskop Gorge Lift Big Swing in Graskop.
+You free-fall 70 meters and reach speeds of up to 140 km/h — definitely not for the faint-hearted!

 **Unforgettable Animal Encounters in South Africa**

-• Moholoholo Wildlife Rehabilitation Centre – Meet rescued animals and learn about their recovery and conservation.
+- **Moholoholo Wildlife Rehabilitation Centre** – Meet rescued animals and learn about conservation.

-• Perry’s Bridge Reptile Park (Hazyview) – Discover the world of snakes, lizards, and crocodiles reptile centre.
+- **Perry’s Bridge Reptile Park (Hazyview)** Explore snakes, lizards, and crocodiles at this reptile center.

-• Elephant Whispers – Take part in an interactive experience where you'll respectfully connect with elephants in a safe, educational setting.
+- **Elephant Whispers** – Connect respectfully with elephants in a safe, educational environment.

 Golfing